Lotus 59B (Formula 2 1969) car-by-car histories

-Lotus had lost its grip on the Formula 3 market after a short-lived fightback with the Lotus 41 of 1966, and had surrendered Formula 2 to Brabham after the beautiful works-only Lotus 48 in 1967.
+Lotus had lost its grip on the Formula 3 market after a short-lived fightback with the Lotus 41 of 1966, and had seen Brabham take over its Formula 2 market despite the beautiful Lotus 48 in 1967 and 1968.
 The company was now determined to regain a foothold in Formula 3, and Dave Baldwin produced a completely new Lotus 59 design for in 1969.
 It was a relatively complex square-tube spaceframe, with orthodox outboard suspension, following the popular Brabham model rather than the inboard springs and monocoque design of all Lotus's larger formula cars.

 New for 1969, and entered by Roy Winkelmann Racing for Jochen Rindt at Thruxton in April 1969, which the Austrian won.
 Driven by Alan Rollinson at Hockenheim, and then by Rindt again at Pau, which he also won.
 Rindt also won at Zolder and Tulln-Langenlebarn, and the car was driven at other races in 1969 by Rollinson, Roy Pike, Rolf Stommelen, and John Miles.
 According to Richard Spelberg's research, this car was converted to Lotus 69 specification for 1970, as F2.69.4.